 He put his back to the toil and took in what he faced: an endless scrambling horde of soldiers determined to make Porce a paradise or die trying.
 The folk had mostly backed up behind the towers to avoid being crushed by debris, but the proliths were not bothered by their equivalent of a light drizzle.
 Could he take any of them?
 No… but he was going to try.
 He searched them for the best opponent.

 They came in a wide variety of colors, textures, and shapes.
 From his new life of travel he was able to guess where a few of them had constructed their armor: the dusty gray one had likely chosen the Tributaroads, the deep brown one with roots and crumbling shoulders might have picked the edge of the Threewall Wild, and there was a reddish one with very man-made lines in it that suggested the brick wall of a building had been its source.
-There was one that caught his eye.
-It was a little shorter than the others and its body split in places thanks to the rigid material it was made of.
+There was one that caught his eye, a little shorter than the others, its body split in places thanks to the rigid material it was made of.

 I won’t have it, he thought.
 It will die before I do.
 I’ve beaten it once and I can do it again.
 Alast gripped his weapons tighter to keep his fingers from trembling.
 He approached the distracted thing cautiously, his plan of attack still a blank spot in his mind.
 If only I could bonepick; I could hurl some of these stones fast enough to break it.
 What I wouldn’t give to have Rob’s crystal ailment for just one day.

-The creature charged forward, its damaged leg dropping flakes with every heavy step.
+The creature charged, its damaged leg dropping flakes with every heavy step.
 Alast was quickly running out of room when the wall of Dhonshui exploded behind him.
 A fissure was opened up into the near blackness of the ogtot chamber.
 It was still small, too small for men and proliths, but Alast could fit.
-He turned and scrambled towards it, the sound of the stomping thing behind him getting ever louder.
+He turned and scrambled to it, the sound of the stomping thing behind him getting ever louder.
 He leapt through the crack.

 The creature was nearly back to its original height when Alast charged and tried to embed his saber in its stone gut.
 The blade chipped a little off, but could not penetrate.
 The incomplete arm of the prolith pelted him like a whip covered in arrowheads.
-The saber was knocked out of his hand and kicked aside.
+The saber was knocked from his hand and kicked aside.
 Alast tried to dive for it, but it kicked him again.
 A massive bruise bloomed on his shoulder.
-All he had left were his knives literally made of paper; he didn’t even bother drawing them.
-His bare hands were better for prying pieces of it loose.
+All he had left were his knives literally made of paper, which he didn’t bother drawing, as his bare hands were better for prying pieces of it loose.

-The prolith charged him, forcing him to roll to the side but still managing to clip the boy’s foot.
-It went numb immediately, but Alast could not rub it back to life.
-He dodged another strike from the creature, and then a third.
-Back and forth he rolled until he was stuck under it, between its knees.
+The prolith charged, forcing him to roll to the side but still managing to clip the boy’s foot.
+It went numb immediately, with no time to rub it back to life.
+He dodged another strike from the creature, then a third.
+Back and forth he rolled until stuck under it, between its knees.
 The prolith squeezed its legs together, nearly pulping him like a berry, but Alast lunged forward just in time.
-He rolled onto his back and stared up at the thing.
-Gravel dropped from its joints as it raised both arms above its head.
+He rolled onto his back and stared up at the thing; gravel dropped from its joints as it raised both arms above its head.
 He had no defenses left.

 None but the one provided by the prolith itself.
 As Alast’s eyes drifted down in defeat he spotted something sticking out of the stone beast’s knee, right where he had damaged it the most.
 The wound to the rock had revealed an object, something taken up by the prosite incidentally during the building of its armor as it had looked out over the edge of Metal Block.
 My sword!
 There was no mistaking it; it was his grandfather’s weapon.
 Alast leaned forward at the last drip and wrapped both hands around the hilt.
 Just as when he’d taken his lessons back in the mist, it felt too big in his hands.

 The rest of it was lodged in its leg, but the sword was sheathed.
 Alast used all the strength he had left to rip it free from its casing.
 With the blade now raised he took the opportunity to strike at the weakened leg again.
-Alast remembered how he had left the sword on the ground so as not to carry his homeland with him; he had taken a knife from Orbon’s supply chest instead. .
+Alast recalled how he had left the sword on the ground so as not to carry his homeland with him, taking a knife from Orbon’s supply chest instead.
 If I had not abandoned this blade, denounced the mist, the creature would not have had it to take up.
 I would be dead now, squashed flat.

 The prolith moaned as Alast’s whacks with the dull blade finally broke through its knee.
 It hobbled to one side, lost its balance, and collapsed.
 The boy pounced while he had the chance, swinging at the joint that connected the damaged thigh to the body.
 He wanted it to be afraid that he would reach its center, so he hacked at any places that flaked, finding his way deeper and deeper into its armor.
 I do not live in the mist!
 I cut through it!
 I have seen through you and found your weakness!

 The prolith cracked down the middle as its controller panicked.
-Dust emanated from the cracks, trying to disguise its escape.
+Dust emanated from within, trying to disguise its escape.
 Alast would not let it go so easily.
 He held his breath to avoid inhaling the dust and squinted.
 Through the cloud he saw the blue blob, about three times the size of his head, flop out from the collapsed pile of rocks.
-Thousands of small bubbles rolled around just under its skin.
+Thousands of small bubbles rolled around just under its gelatinous skin.
 Transparent teeth prickled out in a few places.
-At its center there was a single eye unlike any Alast had ever seen.
-Its iris glowed, interrupted by eight pupils across the curve of it.
-The pupils widened when it realized Alast watched it.
+At its center there was a single eye unlike any Alast had ever seen; the iris glowed, interrupted by eight pupils across the curve of it.
+All of them widened when it realized Alast saw everything.

 Thikt!
 Another sword from beyond the crack skewered the man’s skull.
 It was ripped from his neck and tossed away while the rest of his bony body collapsed to the floor.
 Teal hopped through the crack.
 She was covered in blood, water, and bone dust, her hair thick and matted.
 She paid little attention to her wounded leg.

 “Alast!” she called out.
 The boy picked himself up and ran to her.
-They hugged.
+They embraced.
 Never had he been so happy to see a friendly face.
-He embraced her like she was his mother.
+He hugged her like she was his mother.
 “You’re alright.
 We’re back in.
 You found your way back.”